natasaignjatovic05/group-5-imdb-labmt-project/README.md

 This data is kept in a single document: IMDb_reviews_scored.csv, which is used for the analysis of how labMT based happiness varies across IMDb rating bands, and how certain these differences are.

+### Ethics

+The dataset is publicly available and used for research on the sentiment analysis.
+The dataset contains reviews from the IMDb platform,  which are used for academic and machine learning research.
+The reviews contained in the dataset only include the text itself and no data on personal information from the originator.
+This research aims to analyse alone the textual context of the reviews to study the sentiment patterns.
+The data for this project is used in the context of the intended academic research purpose and is limited to the publicly distributed data.

 ## Methods

 ### Rating bands